precice/tutorials/partitioned-heat-conduction-schwarz/README.md

 ---
-title: Partitioned heat conduction with Schwarz-type Domain Decomposition
+title: Partitioned heat conduction with Schwarz-type domain decomposition
 permalink: tutorials-partitioned-heat-conduction-schwarz.html
 keywords: FEniCS, Nutils, Heat conduction
 summary: We solve a simple heat equation.
-The domain is partitioned and the coupling is established in a Overlapping Schwarz type domain decomposition.
+The domain is partitioned and the coupling is established in an overlapping-Schwarz-type domain decomposition.
 ---

 {% note %}